dotnet-foundation/website/input/blog/posts/_current-newsletter-draft.md

 For more information, [head over to the registration page](https://pages.jetbrains.com/dotnet-days-2021/dnf)!

+### Microsoft Build 2021, May 25 - 27

+Learn.
+Connect.
+Code.
+[Register](https://register.build.microsoft.com/) for the Microsoft Build digital event happening May 25 - 27, 2021.
+This free event will feature a fantastic lineup of sessions from Satya Nadella, Scott Guthrie and Microsoft developer tools leaders including Amanda Silver, Scott Hanselman, Scott Hunter, and Donovan Brown.
+You will also learn about what's coming in .NET 6, Visual Studio, Azure, GitHub and more.
+[Register for free today](https://register.build.microsoft.com/).

 ## How to Get Involved
 The .NET Foundation is only as good as the community that supports it.
 There are many ways to get involved.